Gravitational constant: Definition

+Meaning

+The units of G, m3 kg−1 s−2 (in SI), can be arranged for meaning in more than one way, to indicate the meaning of G as the strength of gravity in the universe.
+One arrangement is N/(kg2/m2) to indicate the force between two masses at a distance according to the inverse-square law.
+Another, cancelling a common mass unit, is (m/s2)/(kg/m2) to indicate the acceleration due to gravity due to a mass at a distance, or the acceleration resulting at a point in space due to the amount of influence there from a distant mass.

 Value and uncertainty

 The gravitational constant is a physical constant that is difficult to measure with high accuracy.
 This is because the gravitational force is an extremely weak force as compared to other fundamental forces at the laboratory scale.

-In SI units, the 2018 Committee on Data for Science and Technology (CODATA)-recommended value of the gravitational constant (with standard uncertainty in parentheses) is:
+In SI units, the CODATA-recommended value of the gravitational constant is: